3-SDK/service_reviews/README.md

 > Reviews component of a travel destination website.
 Express.js server, Cassandra database.

 This was a 3 week long project.
-Ultimate goal was to build out, deploy, and scale out a backend architecture that would be able to handle a large amount of burst traffic.
+I inherited legacy code that included a built out functioning front end component along with a bare bones backend.
+I rebuilt the backend from scratch with the ultimate goal of deploying, and then scaling in such a way that would be able to support large volumes of burst traffic.
 Stress testing was accomplished via loader.io and metrics taken from loader.io / newrelic.

 ## Table of Contents